jmarkmorris/my-globals/README-git.md

 This guide covers common Git operations, emphasizing best practices, especially when working across multiple machines or collaborating.
 While command-line instructions are provided, using the Git integration within Visual Studio Code (VSCode) is often more intuitive and efficient for daily tasks.

+## General Best Practices & Configuration

+Tips for maintaining a clean and effective Git workflow.

+*   **Commit Frequently:** Make small, atomic commits that represent a single logical change.
+This makes history easier to understand and revert if needed.
+*   **Write Good Commit Messages:**
+    *   Use the imperative mood in the subject line (e.g., "Fix bug", "Add feature", "Refactor module").
+    *   Keep the subject line concise (ideally <= 50 characters).
+    *   If more detail is needed, add a blank line after the subject and write a more detailed explanation in the body.
+*   **Use Feature Branches:** Avoid working directly on the `main` branch for anything other than trivial fixes.
+Create descriptive branches for features, bugs, etc. (`git checkout -b feature/user-login`, `git checkout -b fix/bug-123`).
+*   **Pull Before Pushing:** On shared branches (like `main`), always run `git pull --rebase` (preferred) or `git pull` immediately before `git push` to integrate any changes made by others first.
+This minimizes complex merge conflicts.
+*   **Understand `.gitignore`:** Use a `.gitignore` file at the root of your repository to tell Git which files or directories it should ignore (e.g., compiled code, dependencies, log files, OS-specific files, editor configuration).
+Add `.gitignore` itself to the repository.

 ## Git Operations in Visual Studio Code (VSCode)

 VSCode offers a powerful and user-friendly interface for most Git operations, which is often the preferred method.